-IV SIGNIFICANT TRANSACTIONS, KEY DEVELOPMENTS AND MOST ACTIVE INDUSTRIES i Adveo: pre-pack sale
+IV SIGNIFICANT TRANSACTIONS, KEY DEVELOPMENTS AND MOST ACTIVE INDUSTRIES i Nueva Pescanova

 The crisis in Spain has affected severely all sectors.
 However, construction companies, real estate developers, retailers, manufacturers and some financial institutions are the ones that have suffered the most.
 Even at this economic stage, Adveo and Lecta are both good examples.